marcodalessandro76/MPPI/README.md

 - __Datasets__ : organize and run several computations for both QuantumESPRESSO and Yambo.
 - __Parsers__ : classes to extract data from the output files and database QuantumESPRESSO and Yambo.
 - __Utilities__ : collect some useful low-level functions used by the other modules of the package.
 - __Models__ : implement some physical models.
-Actually the module contains one tool to deal with gaussian pulses and and one to analyze the time dynamics of a two-level-system.
+Actually the module contains one tool to deal with gaussian pulses and one to analyze the time dynamics of a two-level system.

 ## Installation
 To install the package you can clone this repository in a local folder, e.g. `/home/username/Applications/MPPI`.